 Our greatest American philosopher owed his own emancipation to his meeting with Renouvier.
 During the tragic era when God died, James had sunk deep into moral depression.
-In 1869, he shared the heresy of industrialism that not a wiggle of our will happens save as the result of physical laws (Perry I, 654).
-Then he met "The inspirer, Renouvier" (Perry II, 645).
+In 1869 he shared the heresy of industrialism that not a wiggle of our will happens save as the result of physical laws.
+Then he met "the inspirer, Renouvier."
 "Yesterday was a crisis in my life.
 I finished Renouvier's definition of free will.
 My first act of free will shall be to believe in free will."
 Three years later, by Renouvier's teaching, he was renewed "in the mood of hopefulness and buoyant self-expression."
-"Charles Renouvier", he also said, "was one of the greatest of philosophical characters, and but for the decisive impression made on me (by him), I might never have got free from the ... superstition under which I had grown up."
-And later again he wrote: "Since, years ago, I read Renouvier, the center of my Anschauung has been that something is doing in the universe and that novelty is real (II, 656).
+"Charles Renouvier," he also said, "was one of the greatest of philosophical characters, and but for the decisive impression made on me (by him), I might never have got free from the . . . superstition under which I had grown up."
+And later again he wrote: "Since, years ago, I read Renouvier, the center of my Anschauung has been that something is doing in the universe and that novelty is real."

 The last European philosopher of classical coinage saved the soul of the first absolutely American, absolutely New World, philosopher.
 Renouvier could not save the soul of France.
-What is to us more important than that, he set free in William James, a transnational, transcontinental, stream of consciousness, he made him continue the conversation within the human family.
+However, a transnational, transcontinental, stream of consciousness made him continue the conversation within the human family.
 Thought is just as frail as family life, as all life.
 Life cannot be begotten without succession.
-And here, the succession literally rested on Renouvier looking with both eyes on that young, deterministic American, and inspiring him to break his chains.
+And here the succession literally rested on Renouvier looking with both eyes on that young, deterministic American, and inspiring him to break his chains.
 Great history always is a story between real people.
-This case, Rénouvier-James, is like a testament to the American Colleges to believe in personal education.
+This case, Renouvier-James, is like a testament to the American colleges to believe in personal education.
 Mark Hopkins' log remains our symbol.
 Any inspiring education is propagation.
-If we propagate ideas instead of selling them, we shall not be in need of that sad substitute for propagation - propaganda.
+If we propagate ideas instead of selling them, we shall not be in need of that sad substitute for propagation-propaganda.

 James has all the freshness which only those men retain who have bathed in the "mother-sea" of thought.
-Whereas Renouvier's France died, Renouvier's William James was called at the time of his death "the prophet of the nation that is to be".
+Whereas Renouvier's France died, Renouvier's William James was called at the time of his death "the prophet of the nation that is to be."
 He is the American of letters who has a message for the future of humankind beyond this world upheaval.
 Simply compare James and Henry Adams, his contemporary.
 Adams embodied the American who despaired of his own country and was ruined by Europe.
 James was built up by Europe, and believed in America.
-He was the prophet of an America which is not New England nor Newfoundland, not New Rochelle nor New Haven, but New Europe - a Europe reinvigorated and transformed, a New Western World.
+He was the prophet of an America which is not New England nor Newfoundland, not New Rochelle nor New Haven, but New Europe-a Europe reinvigorated and transformed, a New Western World.